 What You'd Do

-Create lifelong library customers by implementing services designed for customers of all ages and backgrounds seeking technology instruction and use.
-Plan and deliver technology programs for families and children of all ages.
-Provide one-on-one and group training to customers and staff on the use of various types of technology, ranging from using a mouse to 3D printing and web development.
-Develop and implement customer and staff technology training, instruction plans and materials.
-Act as a main point of contact for staff and customers seeking assistance with computers and technology, including staffing a busy public service desk.
+Work in the Sam Gary Branch Library to create lifelong library customers by implementing services designed for customers of all ages and backgrounds seeking technology and maker instruction and use.
+Oversee operations at the new ideaLAB makerspace at the Sam Gary Branch, scheduled to open in Spring 2020.
+Develop and implement maker programming based on the needs and interests of the Denver community.
+Provide one-on-one and group training to customers and staff on the use of various types of technology, ranging from using a mouse to basic coding and 3D modeling, as well as handcrafts like sewing.
+Act as a main point of contact for staff and customers seeking assistance with ideaLAB tools and equipment.
 Communicate effectively with customers, staff, and administration.

-Work with other organizations to provide technology programs at other locations in the community.
+Knowledge of training and programming practices.
 Skill in training a wide variety of learners.
 Skill in designing, preparing and implementing instruction and training materials.
-Skill in working with children and teens.
-Ability to provide excellent customer service.
-Ability to thrive in a working environment with constant public contact with people from all backgrounds and age groups.
+Skill in communicating, collaborating and establishing effective working relationships with employees, volunteers, organizations and the public.
+Ability to thrive working in an environment with constant public contact with people from all backgrounds and age groups.
 Ability to creatively solve problems, and negotiate and handle stressful situations in a positive manner.
-Skill in communicating, collaborating and establishing effective working relationships with employees, volunteers, organizations and the public.
 Ability to demonstrate innovation and flexibility.
-Ability to demonstrate positive attitude, excellent interpersonal skills, cultural sensitivity and a sense of humor in working with diverse customers, coworkers, and community.
-Ability to embrace the challenge of learning new tools, software and technology constantly.
-Ability to use basic workplace technology including email, internet and automated software.
-Ability to teach web development/basic coding/programming is a definite plus.
+Ability to provide excellent customer service.
+Ability to demonstrate a positive attitude, excellent interpersonal skills, cultural sensitivity and a sense of humor in working with diverse customers, coworkers, and community.
+Ability to embrace the challenge of constantly learning new tools, software and technology.
+Ability to teach basic coding, website development and/or digital media software is a definite plus.
 Ability to pass a background check after the offer to hire has been made.

-One year of experience teaching or presenting information.
+One year of experience teaching or presenting information to a variety of audiences.

 Spanish language fluency (preferred, not required).